Builder Pattern Tutorial

 opers added

-13. Now, clone the ConcreteBuilder class to make it have 3 subclasses as printers for PDF, RTF and HTML reports.
-Select ConcreteBuilder in preview pane first.
+13. Now, let's clone the ConcreteBuilder class to create three subclasses as printers for PDF, RTF, and HTML reports.
+Select ConcreteBuilder in the preview pane first.

 select concrete builder

-14. Click on the + button and select Clone.
+14. Click the + button and select Clone.

 select clone